Is camping allowed at Opal Creek?

 Can I have a campfire?

-Campfires are not allowed at Jawbone Flats.
+Campfires are not allowed in Jawbone Flats.
 Please refer to Forest Service regulations for current rules in the surrounding national forest.
 Please make sure that any fires are contained and completely snuffed out before leaving.
-A human-caused fire would be a very unfortunate blow to Opal Creek’s ancient forest.
-Be careful!

 Can I bike the trails?